anielsen108/Monologues-Detailed/monologues/jean-miss-julie.md

 # Jean (“Miss Julie”) Conflict Monologues — Miss Julie

+## Complete Text

+> I have polished your boots, uncorked your father’s wine, carried your hunting whip like a dog—and all the while I have watched the steps up to this house, counting them, tasting them, promising myself that one day I would stand above them.
+You laugh when I dream, Julie, but what else has a man to live on?
+I remember being a boy outside the churchyard wall, staring at the Count as he strode past, thinking, “If only I could change my skin like a snake, slip under his door, steal a little of his power.”
+And now you tease me with it: “Kiss my shoe, Jean.
+Dance with me, Jean.”
+You pull me up, you push me down, as though my heart were your skipping-rope.
+Do you think I am content to be your plaything?
+I have a head for figures, a tongue for languages; I could sit in a restaurant in Lugano and order in French for the finest ladies.
+But here I must bow, and thank you for tossing me a rose.
+Well, I am tired of roses.
+Give me the whole bush, thorns and all, or let me rip it out by the roots.
+Either make me your equal and fly with me, or crush me outright.
+I won’t crawl forever.

 Jean oscillates between servility and ambition as he argues with Julie.

 ---